 Business Premises Renovation Allowance (BPRA) is designed to encourage conversion and renovation of empty business properties in specified 'assisted areas'.
 BPRA provides a 100% tax relief to property owners on money spent on conversion or renovation works on a building.
 The relief is available to individuals and partnerships as well as companies.

 BPRA was originally intended to come to an end in April 2012 but has been extended to 31 March 2017 for corporation tax purposes and 5 April 2017 for income tax purposes.
-When the relief was extended some further changes had to be made to ensure that it continued to comply with European Commission State Aid rules.
+The relief was tightened up with effect from April 2014 to prevent perceived exploitation of the rules.

 Empty buildings that qualify for relief